 - Al-Shuruq - private daily

-- The Egyptian Gazette - state-owned, English-language daily
+- The Egyptian Gazette - state-owned daily, in English

 - Egypt Radio Television Union (ERTU) - state-run, operates domestic and satellite networks, including Nile News, Nile TV International and Nile TV thematic channels

 - Dream TV - private satellite network, operates Dream 1 targeting young viewers and Dream 2, an entertainment channel